Hello PyTorch with Job API

 1. Run the example:

-The script will create an NVFlare job in /tmp/nvflare/jobs/job_config/hello-pt_cifar10_fedavg and run it using the FL Simulator.
+The script creates an NVFlare job recipe and runs it using the FL Simulator.

 NVIDIA FLARE Job API